idealista/prom2teams/README.md

 Field: <Field to group alerts by> # alerts won't be grouped by default

 [Labels]
-Excluded: <Coma separated list of labels to ignore>
+Excluded: <Comma separated list of labels to ignore>

 [Annotations]
 Excluded: <Comma separated list of annotations to ignore>